express-validator/express-validator/UPGRADE_GUIDE.md

 no longer provides a method called `.useFirstErrorOnly()`.

-Usages of `.mapped()` will always return only the first error, and usages of `.array()` may be configured to return only the first error for each field by passing `{ firstErrorOnly: true }` as an argument.
+Usages of `.mapped()` will always return only the first error, and usages of `.array()` may be configured to return only the first error for each field by passing `{ onlyFirstError: true }` as an argument.